 Cafe Leffe’s are located throughout Belgium.
 They’re like a Belgian version of TGI Friday’s, meaning better beers and cuisine compared to its American counterpart.
 We dined at Cafe Leffe in Leuven and found their dishes to be good quality.
 Leuven is where the headquarters of Anheuser Busch-Inbev is located.

 Cafe Leffe’s beer selection surprised us by extending far beyond just Anheuser Busch-Inbev products.
 Their Trappist beer selection, among other varieties, is very good!

 Belgian Pils (pilsners)

 To read more about what defines a quality pilsner, read this.
-If you love pilsners and no other variety, we’d also highly recommend visiting the Hessen region of Germany or the Czech Republic, where the local pilsners are as good as you’ll find anywhere in the world thanks to delicious locally grown hops.
-Just be sure to give several varieties of the very best Belgian beers a try.
+If you love pilsners and no other variety, we’d also highly recommend visiting the Hessen region of Germany or the Czech Republic.
+The local pilsners are as good as you’ll find anywhere in the world thanks to delicious locally grown hops.
+Just be sure to give several varieties of the best Belgian beers a try.
 Afterwards, you may be inspired to get a logo maker to start labeling your own homemade brews!

 These are some of the best day trips from Brussels, to enjoy delicious Belgian brews!
 If you’re planning a trip to Belgian, leave a comment or get in touch.
 What’s your favorite Belgian beer?